Leveraging Internet Principles to Build a Quantum Network: Network Layer

 \subsection{Switching Quantum Datagrams}

-In this section, we provide a more detailed description of a sequential swapping protocol.
-The key component is the quantum datagram, or \textit{q-datagram} for short.
-A q-datagram is a packet that identifies a Bell pair shared between an end node and a quantum switch in the quantum network.
-It encapsulates the dual nature of the quantum network's data plane, containing both classical and quantum data about the Bell pair it represents.
-The quantum data is a qubit state holding half of the Bell pair, while the classical data includes information such as the address of the node initiating the request and the address of the node with which the initiator wishes to generate a Bell pair.
-Specifically, the classical data includes: \begin{itemize} \item the source node address, holding one half of the Bell pair (the other half is at the node receiving this q-datagram); \item the destination node address toward which the q-datagram is routed; \item a sequence number, used when requesting the next link-level pair; \item a flow identifier, used by the Transport layer to map the Bell pair to an \ac{e2e} flow (details in the next section); \item a link-level label, used to map the q-datagram to a memory qubit (updated at every hop); \item Pauli frame correction, i.e., the sum of the outcomes of all \ac{BSM} operations so that the destination can decode the final Bell state (updated at every hop). \end{itemize}
+The key component of the sequential swapping protocol is the quantum datagram, or \textit{q-datagram}.
+A q-datagram is a packet that identifies a Bell pair shared between an end node and a quantum switch.
+It contains both classical and quantum data about the Bell pair it represents.
+The quantum data is a qubit holding one half of the Bell pair, while the classical data includes meta-information such as: \begin{itemize} \item source node address; \item destination node address; \item sequence number, used when requesting the next link-level pair; \item flow identifier, used by the Transport layer to map the Bell pair to an \ac{e2e} flow; \item link-level label, used to map the q-datagram to a memory qubit (updated at every hop); \item Pauli frame correction, i.e., the amalgamation of all \ac{BSM} outcomes so that the destination can decode the final Bell state (updated at every hop). \end{itemize}

 As they forward q-datagrams, quantum switches teleport the associated qubit state, pushing it toward the destination end node.